 Alcohol-induced hepatitis is inflammation of the liver caused by alcohol use.
-Too much alcohol overloads the liver with toxins that injure the tissues.
-People with this condition should ask their healthcare providers for help to quit drinking in order to prevent further liver damage.
+Too much alcohol overloads the liver with toxins and damages the tissues.
+People with this condition should ask their healthcare providers for help to quit drinking and prevent further liver damage.

 Advertisement